FINTprosjektet/fint-consumer-test-client/README.md

 # FINT consumer test client

-Test client that reads the response from the consumer API.
+Test client that reads the converts the response from the consumer API to objects.

 To run the integration test, create the `application-test.yml` file and include the `bearer-token` property.
 This will connect to the service running on api.felleskomponent.no.